VietDQ1904/OpenGL-driving-simulator/README.md

       Alternatively, if you use VSCode, you can download CMake Tools extension to automate the build process.

    - After you build, you will have an executable file (DrivingSimulator.exe).
-Run it to start the game.
+Run it to start the program.

 <a name= "license"></a>